 The college serves more than 3,500 undergraduate and 300 graduate students, and its alumni go on to work in a variety of positions in high-demand health care settings, including federal and state health agencies, hospitals and clinics, community organizations, county health departments, non-governmental organizations and many more.

-“That’s a good thing for the public, because more than three times the number of current public health graduates is needed to meet the health needs of the future,” she said.
+“That’s a good thing for the public, because more than three times the number of current public health graduates is needed to meet the health needs of the future,” she says.
 “Our graduates will be well prepared to work collaboratively to solve current and emerging public health challenges not only in Oregon but across the globe.”